Bio & Incident Details

 The suspects continued their escape, but crashed their vehicle.
 The suspects then stole another vehicle and fled again.
 When the vehicle was stopped, one suspect was shot and killed by K-9 officers and two suspects eluded capture.
 Both suspects who fled were eventually apprehended and charged with murder.

-Sergeant Liczbinski had served with the Philadelphia Police Department for 12 years.
+Sergeant Liczbinski had served with the Philadelphia Police Department for 11 and a half years.
 He is survived by his wife and three children.

 Six months later, on November 17, 2008, Sergeant Liczbinski's former patrol partner, Sergeant Timothy Simpson, was killed when his patrol car was struck by a vehicle being operated by an intoxicated driver.